-Bitbucket Server allows you to create a Jira issue directly from a pull request comment or task instead of being forced to leave Bitbucket and return with a created issue.
+Bitbucket server allows you to create a Jira issue directly from a pull request comment instead of being forced to leaving Bitbucket and return with a created issue.

-To create an issue from a pull request comment or task:
+To create an issue from a pull request:

 - Select the Project and Issue type.

-- Add a summary, description, and any other fields as needed.
+- Add a summary and description and any other fields as needed.

 - Click Create issue.

 If a created issue is deleted inside Jira, it will continue to be counted as an issue, but will no longer be visible on the pull request.